deploying-nodejs/eventive/backend/README.md

 - The frontend is a completely separate npm project, so install the frontend npm dependencies by changing directory to the `frontend` folder (`cd eventive/frontend`) and running `yarn install`.
 - Next, create a file called `.env` and set an environment variable `REACT_APP_API_URL=` which should point to the running backend REST API.
 - Finally, create a production build using the `yarn build` command.
 This will generate the production build in the `/build` folder.
 You can then serve this build as a single page application.

+## Requirements
+The following tasks are required to complete this case study:

+- Provision a new Digital Ocean droplet.
+- Connect to this new droplet, disable password authentication, and allow only SSH connections using a sudo user called `node`.
+- Secure the server with a firewall so that only the HTTP port is available for connection.
+- Setup this droplet with common server packages such as Nodejs, npm, yarn and PM2.
+- Install and secure mysql on this droplet.
+- Create a mysql database and database user for the application.
+- Clone the project repository.
+- Setup and run the backend REST API using PM2.
+- Run the backend queue worker as a separate PM2 process.
+- Setup and build the frontend of the application.
+- Setup an nginx configuration to serve the frontend of the application as a single page application.
+- Setup an nginx configuration to proxy traffic to the backend API.
+- Setup two DNS records (A record), one that point to the client side and another that points to the API.
+The client side should connect to the API using the configured domain.
+You can setup a subdomain on your own domain, or you can use `deployingnodejs.com` by adding an `A record` on the [A record dashboard](https://a-record-dashboard.deployingnodejs.com).